amnich/Get-NscWrappedScript.ps1/README.md

 # Get-NscWrappedScript
-Get entries from NSClient++ nsc.ini file in Wrapped Scripts section.
+Get entries from NSClient++ nsc.ini or nsclient.ini file in Wrapped Scripts section.

 Returns command line, script path (if present in script's directory) and status.